SNSystems/pstore/README.md

     $ echo foo > foo.txt
     $ echo bar > bar.txt

-Create two files which contain short text strings that we'll shortly record in a pstore file.
+Create two files which contain short text strings that we’ll shortly record in a pstore file.

     $ pstore-write --add-file mykey,foo.txt pstore.db

 This command creates a new pstore file named `pstore.db` (or appends to that file if it already exists).
 The choice of file name is entirely arbitrary.
-The tool creates an entry in one of the pstore indexes with the key “mykey” which has a corresponding value string “foo” as read from the `foo.txt` file we created earlier.
+The tool creates an entry in one of the pstore indexes with the key “mykey” which has a corresponding value string “foo\n” as read from the `foo.txt` file we created earlier.

     $ pstore-read pstore.db mykey
     foo

 Next we use the `pstore-read` utility to search the `pstore.db` file for key named “mykey” and print its value.
-Happily it prints "foo\n": the same string that we passed to `pstore-write` above.
+Happily it prints “foo\n”: the same string that we passed to `pstore-write` above.

     $ pstore-write --add-file mykey,bar.txt pstore.db

-Now we run `pstore-write` again but this time associating the value “bar” (plus the inevitable line feed) with the key ”mykey”.
+Now we run `pstore-write` again but this time associating the value “bar” (plus the inevitable newline) with the key “mykey”.

     $ pstore-read pstore.db mykey
     bar

-Running `pstore-read` a second time prints ”bar” showing that the key ”mykey” has been updated.
+Running `pstore-read` a second time prints “bar” showing that the key “mykey” has been updated.

     $ pstore-read -r 1 pstore.db mykey
     foo

 This command is a little more interesting.
 Here we’ve retrieved the original value that was linked to “mykey”.
 Each time that `pstore-write` stores data in a pstore file, it does so in a self-contained transaction.
 Each transaction is appended to the file, preserving the previous contents.
 The first transaction in a pstore file is number 0 (which is always empty).
 The first time data is added, transaction 1 is created; the second time, we build transaction 2, and so on.
 Any redundant data stays in the file &mdash; and is immutable &mdash; until the garbage collector (`pstore-vacuumd`) runs.
+This property enables a store to be read without any need for locks.

     $ pstore-dump --log pstore.db